OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 `http://www.example.com/product.php?id=10 UNION SELECT 1,1,null--`

 After the successful information gathering, depending on the application, it may only show the tester the first result, because the application treats only the first line of the result set.
-In this case, it is possible to use a `LIMIT` clause or the tester can set an invalid value, making only the second query valid (supposing there is no entry in the database which ID is 99999):
+In this case, it is possible to use a `LIMIT` clause or the tester can set an invalid value, making only the second query valid (supposing there is no entry in the database which has an ID equaling 99999):

 `http://www.example.com/product.php?id=99999 UNION SELECT 1,1,null--`